pachyderm/docs/content/2.3.x/concepts/data-concepts/commit.md

 # metadata #
 title: Commit
 description: Learn about the concept of a commit in Pachyderm.
+glossaryDefinition: An atomic operation that snapshots and preserves the state of files/directories within a repository.
 date:
 # taxonomy #
 tags: ["concepts", "pachctl", "data-operations"]